Skip to main content

 Caller history (if any)

-If this phone number has called your agent before, the past 2 call summaries are injected automatically.
+If this phone number has called your agent before, the most recent call summary is injected automatically.
 First-time customers get no history block — clean and short.

 3